crcn/figmark/README.md

 You'll need to answer a few more questions, then you should be good to go!

-Once you're all setup and your `figmark.json` config file is generated, you can go ahead and download your design files:
+After you're done, you can go ahead and download your design files:

 ```
 figmark pull